Social finance: Social impact bonds

 A caregiver teaches mothers with small children about nutrition at a hospital in Jinja, Uganda as part of a program funded by the Social Innovation Fund.

 Of all forms of social finance, the most used and developed is the Social impact bond (SIB).
 SIBs are structured financial instruments that raise private capital to fund prevention and early intervention programs in areas of pressing social need, reducing the need for expensive safety net services in the future.
 Investors provide up-front capital to fund these programs and receive a prearranged amount of money (including the principal plus some financial return) if performance results are achieved.

 Funds from SIBs are spent on services like counselling, health care, and detention, with the aim of reducing the need for these services in the first place.
 Proceeds from the savings are used to reward investors for facilitating the process.
 Unlike conventional bonds, however, SIBs operate on a pay-for-performance basis, in which bondholders are repaid only if the program’s outcome targets are achieved.

 Social investment funds

 Social investment funds (SIFs) pool funds from investors to provide not-for-profit organisations with “patient working capital” (funding with a longer-term repayment schedule).
-The Social Innovation Fund is a well-known example of a SIF.
-Through a competitive process, it awards grants of up to $10 million per year to organisations with strong track records of effective social service.
+For example, the Social Innovation Fund which awards grants of up to $10 million per year to social organisations through a competitive process.